way0utwest/sql-docs/docs/t-sql/statements/alter-database-transact-sql-file-and-filegroup-options.md

 For more information, see [Move Database Files](../../relational-databases/databases/move-database-files.md).

+> [!NOTE]
+> This command does not move or rename the physical files (MDF, LDF, or NDF).
+This only updates the file location or name in the system databases.
+You must perform the actual file operations manually.

 ## Initializing Files

 By default, data and log files are initialized by filling the files with zeros when you perform one of the following operations: